-On the Draw toolbar, move the mouse cursor over the first button.
-(If you don't see the Draw toolbar, right-click any toolbar button and choose Draw from the list of toolbars.)
-You should see a tooltip that says Line, as shown in Figure 1-3.
-Also notice the status bar, which tells you that this button creates straight-line segments.
-You use toolbar buttons to execute commands.
+In the 2D Draw control panel (section) of the Dashboard or on the Draw toolbar, move the mouse cursor over the first button.
+You should see a tooltip that says Line, as shown in Figure 1.3.
+Also notice the status bar when the cursor is over the button on the toolbar, it tells you that this button creates straight-line segments.
+You use buttons on a toolbar or control panel to execute commands.
 For example, to draw a line, you click the Line button on the Draw toolbar.
 You get some practice drawing lines in the exercise that follows.

-Figure 1-3: Moving the cursor over the Line button displays a tooltip.
+Moving the cursor over the Line button displays a tooltip.